Milkweed In The Classroom

 We offer the following outreach lessons for 1st, 2nd, and 3rd grade students.
 We can adapt these lessons to other grades as well.

-To get involved, please call the program office at 770-394-3322, or email holly@dunwoodynature.org
+To get involved, please call the Program Office at 770-394-3322 or email us.

 First Grade

-Milkweed to Monarchs (60 min)
+Milkweed to Monarchs

 Do you know what Milkweed plants need to survive?
 Students will discover through a game what Milkweed plants and other pollinator plants need to survive.
 The Milkweed plant is a very important plant for the Monarch butterfly.
-Students will tour our Butterfly Garden understanding the needs of both the Milkweed plant and Monarch butterfly.
+Students will tour our Butterfly Garden understanding the needs of both the Milkweed plant and the Monarch butterfly.

 Meets GSE S1L1.